wasm-peers/wasm-peers/README.md

 It's as easy as providing address to a signaling server instance from [accompanying crate](https://github.com/wasm-peers/wasm-peers/tree/main/signaling-server) and specifying two callbacks.
-One for when a connection opens, and one for when a message is received.
+One that specifies what should happen when a connection is established, and one for when a message is received.
 After that you can send messages back and forth without worrying about the implementation details.

 Library contains three network topologies, `one-to-one`, which creates an equal connection between two peers, `one-to-many`, which specifies a host and arbitrary number of clients and `many-to-many` that creates connection for each pair of peers and allows sending messages to any of them.

+For a "production ready" apps built with this library check out either [Live Document](https://github.com/wasm-peers/live-document#readme) or [Footballers](https://github.com/wasm-peers/footballers#readme).

 ## Example